theochavannes/home-insurance/README.md

 "HOME_INSURANCE_DATA_FOLDER" and set it to the path of the folder in which you will save all the outputs.
-You can also, instead, go in the file "config.py" of the library, and replace "C:\\data\\esure\\home-insurance" by your path.
+You can also, instead, go in the file "config.py" of the package, and replace "C:\\data\\esure\\home-insurance" by your path.

 ### Step 5: Do some data analysis